arcadius/java-rest-api-web-container-benchmark/README.md

 # java-rest-api-web-container-benchmark
-Trying to find out which web container to use for your nest Java REST API?
+Are you wondering which web container to use for your nest Java REST API?
+If your answer is yes, then you are not alone.

 This project compares:
-tomcat, Jetty, Grizzly and Undertow in term of serving JAX-RS responses
+**Tomcat**, **Jetty**, **Grizzly** and **Undertow** in term of serving **JAX-RS** responses

-Setup:
-One needs to install apache bench:
+##Setup
+To run this benchmark, you will need:

+- The latest Oracle JDK 1.8 or later ( http://www.oracle.com/technetwork/java/javase/downloads ).
+- install apache bench (https://httpd.apache.org/docs/2.2/programs/ab.html ).
+On debian/ubuntu:
-sudo apt-get install apache2-utils
+`sudo apt-get install apache2-utils`

+##Running load tests with default server configuration
-to run the test, first start the API server by doing:
+to run the test,

+- first start the API server by doing:
-./gradlew -p <SERVER NAME> bootRun

-where server name is one of grizzly, jetty, tomcat or grizzly
+`./gradlew -p <SERVER NAME> bootRun` where `<SERVER NAME>` is one of `grizzly`, `jetty`, `tomcat` or `undertow`

-then in a new console
+- then in a new console, do
-./run-load-test.sh
+`./run-load-test.sh`
+feel free to edit the script for for different load profile

 There is a blog post about this at http://menelic.com/2016/01/06/java-rest-api-benchmark-tomcat-vs-jetty-vs-grizzly-vs-undertow/